-The principal strategies and goals have been developed in an effort to identify and meet the challenges faced by the Colorado Courts and Probation in an ever-changing environment.
+The principal strategies and goals have been developed to identify and meet the challenges faced by the Colorado Courts and Probation in an ever-changing environment.
 Many factors impact the operations of Colorado's courts and probation, including:

 - Increased number of self-represented parties

-- Economic factors

 - Population growth

 - Changes in demographics

 - Aging population

-- Increased number of residents speaking foreign languages
+- o Increased number of residents speaking foreign languages

 - Increased reliance on technology

-In order to gauge the level of perceived trust and confidence within the courts, the Department conduct a survey in every judicial district in the state every two years.
+In order to gauge the level of perceived trust and confidence within the courts, the Department conducts a survey in every judicial district in the state every two years.
 The survey is a set of ten trial court performance measures developed by the National Center for State Courts that attempt to give court managers a balanced perspective on court operations.
 The purpose of the survey is to:

-(1) Rate the court user's perceptions of the courts accessibility and its treatment of court users in terms of fairness, equality, and respect;

-(2) Provide a general snapshot on how the public perceives access and fairness in the courts; and

-(3) Establish a baseline of information so that the courts can evaluate current practices and create plans for more improved and efficient court practices.
+- Rate the court user's perceptions of the courts accessibility and its treatment of court users in terms of fairness, equality, and respect; - Provide a general snapshot on how the public perceives access and fairness in the courts; and - Establish a baseline of information so that the courts can evaluate current practices and create plans for more improved and efficient court practices.

-The following figures illustrate statewide survey results from 2015-2016, compared with 2017-2018:
+The following figures illustrate statewide survey results from 2016-2017, compared with 2018-2019: